RadwanDuadu/AcademIQ/TESTING.md

 ## Lighthouse Audit

-🛑 NOTE 🛑

-You are NOT required to showcase "Lighthouse Audit" testing for PP3.
-The Python terminal was provided to you by Code Institute, and there are known issues with it not having decent scores, especially on mobile.
-Lighthouse testing for PP3 is only an added bonus, so if you don't want to include it, feel free to remove this entire **Lighthouse Audit** section.

-If you are performing Lighthouse tests, here is a known issue that you can document for PP3 specifically:

-- Mobile: external render-blocking resources & third-party cookies lower performance and best practices scores.

-🛑 --- END --- 🛑

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (Gitpod/VSCode/etc.), as this can have knock-on effects for performance.
-If you don't have "Lighthouse" in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Unless your project is a single-page application (SPA), you should test Lighthouse Audit results for all of your pages, for both *mobile* and *desktop*.

-**IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.

-⚠️ --- END --- ⚠️

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
 Some warnings are outside of my control, and mobile results tend to be lower than desktop.

 | Mobile | Desktop |